 - Riding 1,000 miles is all about maintaining the pace.
 Every time you stop you reduce the pace and every minute you're stopped reduces it further; practise getting fuel stops done in 6-10 minutes rather than 15-20.
 Get up to the speed limit quickly and stay there unless safety considerations take precedence.

 Some experienced Iron Butt riders get up in the morning and just decide to ride 1,000 miles but for everyone else, and you in particular, planning the ride is critical to success.
 Plan the route, including all stops, complete with timings and a collection of Plan B's catering for bad weather, roadworks and other "what if's".
 On the day, riding the plan should be entirely relaxed, the hard work has already been done.

-A good next step is to read First UK Iron Butt ride and some our ride reports then consider attending one of our Rides To Eat, held throughout the year, all over the UK and across the continent.
+A good next step is to read First UK Iron Butt ride and some of our ride reports then consider attending one of our Rides To Eat, held throughout the year, all over the UK and across the continent or enter one of our scatter rallies.
 Pick one from the Calendar of events.